 Western gorillas are a critically endangered species.
 They have been plagued by exceptionally high levels of disease and hunting, which has resulted in a population decline of over sixty percent in the past 20 to 25 years.

-The Zoo is home to six western lowland gorillas that reside in two groups at the Great Ape House:
+The Zoo is home to six western lowland gorillas that reside at the Great Ape House:

-Baraka is an adult male, or silverback, who resides in the gorilla troop with Mandara, Calaya, and Kibibi.
-He is the largest member of our gorilla troop, weighing-in at nearly 400 pounds.
+Baraka is an adult male, or silverback, who resides in the gorilla troop with Mandara, Calaya, Kibibi and Moke.
+He is the largest member of our gorilla troop, weighing-in at more than 400 pounds.
 Baraka has a large crest on his head and a saddle of silver hair covering his back.
-He was born at the Smithsonian’s National Zoo in April 1992.
+He was born at the Smithsonian’s National Zoo in April 1992, and spent about two years living at Henry Doorly Zoo in Omaha, Nebraska, during his mid-teens.
+In Omaha, he sired one offspring that did not survive.
+Baraka has sired one offspring, Moke, here in Washington, D.C.

-Mandara is an adult female who resides in the gorilla troop with Baraka, Calaya and Kibibi.
-She earned the nickname “Super Mom” due to having six offspring: Kejana, Kigali, Ktembe, Kwame, Kojo, and Kibibi.
+Mandara is an adult female who resides in the gorilla troop with Baraka, Calaya, Kibibi and Moke.
+She earned the nickname “Super Mom” due to having six offspring: Kejana, Kigali, Ktembe, Kwame, Kojo and Kibibi.
 She raised Baraka as her own offspring shortly after his birth.
 Mandara was born at the Lincoln Park Zoo in April 1982 and came to the Smithsonian’s National Zoo in October 1985.

-Calaya is an adult female who resides in the gorilla troop with Baraka, Mandara and Kibibi.
-She is very socially savvy with the other gorilla members and tends to avoid conflict.
+Calaya is an adult female who resides in the gorilla troop with Baraka, Mandara, Kibibi and Moke.
+She is very socially savvy with the other gorilla members.
 Calaya was born in August 2002 at the Woodland Park Zoo and arrived at the Smithsonian’s National Zoo in February 2015 on a breeding recommendation from the Gorilla Species Survival Plan.

 Moke is an infant male who resides in the mixed-sex gorilla troop with Baraka, Calaya, Mandara and Kibibi.
 He was born at the Smithsonian’s National Zoo on April 15, 2018, to mother Calaya and father Baraka per a breeding recommendation from the Association of Zoos and Aquariums’ Species Survival Plan.
 He is the youngest gorilla at the Zoo.

-Based on recommendations from the Gorilla Species Survival Plan (SSP), the zoo manages one mixed-sex gorilla troop, and one bachelor troop.
-The two groups alternate indoor and outdoor space, depending on the time of day and the weather.
+Based on recommendations from the Gorilla Species Survival Plan, the zoo manages one mixed-sex gorilla troop and one bachelor troop.
+The two troops alternate indoor and outdoor space, depending on the time of day and the weather.